-Indicative of its history and immigrant population, food options in the Greater East End are as diverse as the settlers of the area from years past.
-From authentic Mexican restaurants to fusion food trucks that cross-pollinate the city, each one hauling its own specific style of cuisine to add to the burgeoning Houston food scene, the Greater East End’s palette is a refreshing mix of ethnic flavor and variety, price, and atmosphere.
+Indicative of its history and immigrant population, food options in the East End are as diverse as the settlers of the area from years past.
+From authentic Mexican restaurants to fusion food trucks that cross-pollinate the city, each one hauling its own specific style of cuisine to add to the burgeoning Houston food scene, the East End’s palette is a refreshing mix of ethnic flavor and variety, price, and atmosphere.
 In a similar spirit to those who first settled in the area, entrepreneurs are exploring the use of these industrialized neighborhoods and spaces and these food businesses continue to reflect this diverse community through a surprising contrast of innovation and preservation of its traditions and culture, and most of all, the importance of family.
-Though there are many more businesses in Greater East End, the following are dining options that have received acclaim and are highly rated on the business review site Yelp.
+Though there are many more businesses in East End Houston, the following are dining options that have received acclaim and are highly rated on the business review site Yelp.

 “And then, of course, the fajita era was born,” wrote the Houston Chronicle in a 2014 Mother’s Day feature honoring Ninfa Laurenzo and her accomplishments for revolutionizing the Houston’s food scene.
 Upon opening the doors of her historic and original restaurant, Ninfa’s, Mama Ninfa (as residents called her) made it clear that this was not like other Tex-Mex restaurants in town.